jxjo/Xoptfoil2/docs/index.md

 Optimize an airfoil based on its aerodynamic characteristics.
 {: .fs-6 .fw-300 }

+Xoptfoil2 follows an approach to airfoil design that could be called 'design by polars' - in contrast to the classic design methods such as 'inverse design' or 'direct design'.

+A new, optimized airfoil is described by its aerodynamic properties with objectives of some operating points.
+The optimizer will try to design an airfoil geometry which satisfies these objectives best possible.

+Xoptfoil2 was already used to develop some high end [airfoil families](https://github.com/jxjo/Airfoils)  for F3B/F3F model gliders.

 [Get started now]({% link getting_started/getting_started.md %}#Getting started){: .btn .btn-primary .btn-green }
 [View it on GitHub](https://github.com/jxjo/Xoptfoil2){: .btn }